 Reach for this book when your child is feeling lonely or seeking the comfort of a pet after a difficult day.
 This lyrical biography follows the legendary jazz singer Billie Holiday, known as Lady Day, and her deep bond with her many dogs, especially her devoted boxer, Mister.
 It explores themes of unconditional love, loyalty, and finding a sense of home through the companionship of animals.
 While it touches on Holiday's professional success and the challenges of a life on the road, the focus remains firmly on the emotional safety her pets provided.
 This is a gentle, sophisticated introduction to a musical icon for children aged 4 to 8, perfect for families who view their pets as true members of the family.

-The book handles Holiday's life with extreme delicacy.
+The book omits the more difficult aspects of Holiday's life, focusing on her love for her dogs and her time in Harlem.
 Her struggles with the law and her time in prison are addressed metaphorically through her absence (she 'went away for a year' and her dogs waited for her).
 There is no mention of substance abuse or the harsher realities of her biography.
+Parents should be prepared to answer questions about why Billie 'went away'.
+The author's note provides more context.
 The resolution is realistic but deeply hopeful, focusing on the enduring nature of love.

 Your experience helps other parents find the right book.